Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 7. Discharge from the urethra.

-A short video will tell you about the main symptoms of the disease and the methods of therapy:
+A short video will tell you about the main symptoms of the disease and methods of therapy:

 Symptoms of the disease also vary depending on the stage of bacterial prostatitis:

-Possible complications
+Possible Complications

 Also, the infection can rise above the prostate gland and lead to pyelonephritis or.

-Bacterial prostatitis can turn into, the treatment of which is often difficult and leads to complications such as: adenoma, infertility, impotence, etc.
+Bacterial prostatitis can turn into, the treatment of which is often difficult and leads to complications such as adenoma, infertility, impotence, etc.

 Diagnostics